Fish Mammals Reptiles Birds Amphibians

 Amphibians, meaning "double life," represent a fascinating evolutionary transition from aquatic to terrestrial existence.
 They typically begin their life cycle in water, undergoing a metamorphosis from aquatic larvae (like tadpoles) to terrestrial adults.
 Key characteristics of amphibians include:

-• Moist Skin: Amphibian skin is permeable and requires moisture to facilitate respiration.
+• Moist Skin: Amphibian skin is permeable and requires moisture to allow respiration.
 They often inhabit damp environments.

 • Gills (Larval Stage) and Lungs (Adult Stage): Many amphibians breathe through gills as larvae and develop lungs as adults, allowing for both aquatic and terrestrial respiration.
 Some species retain gills throughout their lives.